AntypeC/Samuel-AI/README.md

 # Samuel-AI

-Because this project is nearly a carbon replica of Daaksh-AI, please consult the documentation here: https://github.com/AntypeC/Daaksh-AI.
+Because this project is almost a carbon copy of Daaksh-AI, please refer to the documentation at https://github.com/AntypeC/Daaksh-AI.
+The webpage was taken down at the request of the face's owner.